 We make a pilgrimage to Italy every year.
 We try to go other places but the food, weather and the people just keep calling us back for more Italian adventures.
 Each time we go, we try and visit a new region of the country.
 That is the great thing about Italy – the regional cuisines.
 Each region has their way of doing things, distinct pastas, different meats, new sauces.
 This past trip, we visited southern Italy, which happens to be the poorest part of the country but their regional cuisine is rich in vibrant vegetarian dishes.
-This broccoli is inspired by some of the flavours we enjoyed there.
+This broccolini is inspired by some of the flavours we enjoyed there.

 Ok, I know what you are going to say…Anchovies?!
 Yuck!
 And yes, in premise, they are yuck but as cheap and easy flavour makers, they pack a punch.
-They give this beautiful umami flavour and it this dish just isn’t the same without them.
+They give this beautiful umami flavour and this dish just isn’t the same without them.
 I promise, it won’t taste fishy and as soon as you start to smell them cooking in the oil with the garlic, you will thank me and wonder how you ever made broccoli before this recipe.

-This broccoli dish is perfect as a side or an easy vehicle for your soft egg for breakfast or lunch.
+This broccolini dish is perfect as a side or an easy vehicle for your soft egg for breakfast or lunch.
 You can even make extra and throw the leftovers into a grain bowl or tray bake.